 I once told my boss that my current projects were winding down and I would need a new one soon.
 Boy, was that a mistake.
-I must of been assigned to and then taken off of three to five projects in about a month.
+I must have been assigned to and then taken off of three to five projects in about a month.
 I grabbed on to one small project, a new product launch, and decided to just hang onto it.
 In other words, I was told to let it go and to work on another, and I didn’t.
 Well, I did work on the other, but it was then redefined and absorbed into another project.
 I just kept working on the one project.
 I strongly suspect that my tenacity at working the one project kept it alive so it did not suffer the fate of the others.
 I can say with some minor humility that it later became the premier product line of the organization, in large part because it was being “managed so well.”

 For more see One Secret For Improving Project Management.

 Our current product had been shipped, was reasonably successful, and we were just doing routine updates and monitoring problem reports.
 I really liked big shiny new projects, so this was no longer very challenging.
 I announced to the core team of managers one day that they were doing fine and no longer needed my services and I’d be moving to another project.
 I had no other project to move to.
 My boss?
 I just told her that I had wrapped up my current project and needed a new one, which she then assigned me.

-My team had a half dozen projects in the works.
+My team had a half-dozen projects in the works.
 We were busy.
 Very busy.
-These products however would run a lifetime of about 18 months and we were about half way through.
+These products, however, would run a lifetime of about 18 months and we were about half way through.
 By the time we finished with them, the next products needing our support would be many months into their life cycles.
-I always wanted to be in on the beginning of a project.
+I always wanted to be in at the beginning of a project.
 Things just always worked out better when that happened.